jsdelivrbot/minizinc-web/README.md

 $ npm start
 ```

-###`npm install` and `npm start` intuitively install and run both the backend and frontend directories respectively.
+`npm install` and `npm start` intuitively install and run both the backend and frontend directories respectively.

 # Deploying to Heroku

-The heroku app is listening to the deployment branch of this repo.
-Merge your changes to the deployment branch to see live changes of the app.
-You can access the heroku app at [https://minizinc.herokuapp.com/](https://minizinc.herokuapp.com/).
+The frontend heroku app is listening to the f-deployment branch of this repo.
+The backend heroku app is listening on b-deployment branch.
+Merge your feature changes to master when code reviews are complete, then merge to f-deployment and b-deployment respectively.
+You can access the *frontend* heroku app at [https://minizinc.herokuapp.com/](https://minizinc.herokuapp.com/).